-We encourage you to review the "Our Associates" section of our Corporate Responsibility Report located on our website at gartner.com, under the "Corporate Responsibilities" link in the "About" tab for more detailed information regarding our Human Capital programs and initiatives.
+We encourage you to review our Corporate Responsibility Report located on our website at gartner.com, under the "Corporate Responsibilities" link in the "About" tab for more detailed information regarding our Human Capital programs and initiatives.
 Nothing on our website, including our Corporate Responsibility Report or sections thereof, shall be deemed incorporated by reference into this Annual Report, or any other filing we make with the SEC.